-Members who joined the Scheme on or after 1 July 2005; or who joined as a Late Entrant before 1 January 2008

-Your whole pension will be calculated in the same way as under the New Section as at Normal Retirement Date, but using your Pensionable Service and Final Pensionable Salary at the date you retire.
+If you joined on or after 1 July 2005; or you joined as a Late Entrant on or before 1 January 2008 your pension will be calculated in the same way as at Normal Retirement Date but using your Pensionable Service and Final Pensionable Salary at the date you retire.
 The pension will become payable immediately and without reduction for its early payment.
-There is no service enhancement on the pension.